Archit-kumar/books/README.md

 Database -

-    Postgres db has used in this application
+    Postgres db is used in this application

 Ports :